-- 2.4 Unplanned events or conditions are responded to in accordance with established procedures. - 2.5 Approval is obtained in accordance with established procedures from appropriate personnel before any contingencies are implemented. - 2.6 On-going checks of the quality of the work are undertaken in accordance with established procedures. - 3.1 Final inspections are undertaken to ensure the installed wiring systems conforms to requirements. - 3.2 Work is completed within acceptable time. - 3.3 Work area is left clean and tidy. - 3.4 Work completion is notified in accordance with established procedures.
+- 2.4 Unplanned events or conditions are responded to in accordance with established procedures. - 2.5 Approval is obtained in accordance with established procedures from appropriate personnel before any contingencies are implemented. - 2.6 On-going checks of the quality of the work are undertaken in accordance with established procedures. - Inspect and notify completion of work - 3.1 Final inspections are undertaken to ensure the installed wiring systems conforms to requirements. - 3.2 Work is completed within acceptable time. - 3.3 Work area is left clean and tidy. - 3.4 Work completion is notified in accordance with established procedures.